‘The Originals’ Season 4 Spoilers: Is the Hayley-Elijah Romance Ending For Good?

 The Originals Season 4 spoilers indicate rocky waters ahead for the Mikaelsons, especially for star-crossed lovers Hayley and Elijah.

-After successfully returning the rest of her family to her daughter Hope following five difficult years, Hayley will soon be facing another threat that will hinder her from achieving the thing she wanted the most: peace.
+After successfully returning the rest of her family to her daughter Hope (Summer Fontana), Hayley will soon be facing another threat that will hinder her from achieving something she wanted but never had the liberty to have: happiness with Elijah.

 In an interview with Entertainment Weekly, Phoebe Tonkin, the actress who plays Hayley Marshall, revealed how her character will soon face disappointment after realizing that the race is not over.
 Those who do not wish to know details about Episode 4, this is your chance to look away.
-The Originals Season 4 spoilers ahead.
+The Originals Season 4 spoilers lie ahead.

 Everyone in #TheOriginals family have a lovely ???? nite ⭐️ ???? pic.twitter.com/LXnR6718Pn